-A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, which dates back to the 1980s.
+A race through Manhattan's streets (The Skyscraper solution) remains a most exciting possibility, dating back to the 1980s.
 However, it remains an overall inferior solution to a temporary large-scale venue at Jones Beach, as several issues become apparent.

 Due in part to the positioning of miles of concrete barriers with 15-foot high catch-fence on crowded Manhattan streets, and the sound reverberating off the tall buildings, many residential.
 Not to mention the extended road closures and the race being, for the most part, out of sight.

 Since the idea behind F1 New York is to increase the F1 audience and not alienate them from the start, such issues would have to be considered.
-Nevertheless, F1 racing on the streets of Manhattan would be a monumental achievement for Mr. Chase Carey.
+Nevertheless, F1 racing on the streets of Manhattan would be a monumental achievement for Mr. Stefano Domenicali and Mr. Chase Carey.

 Conversely, the improvements needed to render Jones Beach a temporary race venue would result in 50 acres of new parkland, connecting F1 to New York in a positive manner.

 This proposed circuit, surrounded by elevated grandstands, providing spectators a view of the race from most seats, would provide a positive experience for the fans.